Mosquito Fleet Collective Leadership Team

 -

-ari is Māhū living in diaspora from their homelands.
-They got involved in organizing spaces in college via the environmental justice and outdoor equity spheres. ari has a deep connection to ʻāina and seeks to a create a world where every person is in caring reciprocal relation with the world around them. past iterations of ari have been pro pizza slanger, sea-kayaking instructor, backpacking guide, and program manager. they are an anti-imperialist with a dedication to Collective Liberation and service to the people. ari dreams of the day when folks are able to live and thrive outside of the systems of oppression that put profit over people.
+AK is Māhū living in diaspora from their homelands.
+They got involved in organizing spaces in college via the environmental justice and outdoor equity spheres.
+AK has a deep connection to ʻāina and seeks to a create a world where every person is in caring reciprocal relation with the world around them.
+They are an anti-imperialist with a dedication to Collective Liberation and service to the people.
 When theyʻre not at organizing actions or events, you can find them sitting in parks, crafting at home, at a Thorns game, or playing by/in/with water.

 -